EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

 - Evernode Labs has a the full control over changing the mode from Piloted to Co-Piloted or Auto-Piloted
 - When the network is in Co-Piloted or Auto-Piloted modes, The piloted mode candidate is created automatically and standard voting rules in the current mode are considered for it's election.
-- This candidate doesn't have a expiry it life is indefinite.
+- This candidate doesn't have a expiry, it's life is indefinite.
-- When this candidate gets elected the mode is changed to Piloted and Evernode Labs gains the full control over the governance.
+- When this candidate gets elected, the mode is changed to Piloted and Evernode Labs gains the full control over the governance.

 ### Evernode Labs Special Rights